ComplianceAsCode/content/utils/ansible_galaxy_readme_template.md

 @DESCRIPTION@

 The tasks that are used in this role are generated using OpenSCAP.
-See the OpenSCAP project for more details at [https://github.com/OpenSCAP/openscap](https://github.com/OpenSCAP/openscap)
+See the OpenSCAP project for more details on Ansible playbook generation at [https://github.com/OpenSCAP/openscap](https://github.com/OpenSCAP/openscap)

+To submit a fix or enhancement for an Ansible task that is failing or missing, see the ComplianceAsCode project at [https://github.com/ComplianceAsCode/content](https://github.com/ComplianceAsCode/content)

 Requirements
 ------------